Algo2147483647/Math/notes/Complex_Value_Function.md

   A holomorphic function is a complex-valued function on an open set $U$ if it is complex differentiable at every point of $U$.

 - Property

+  - Holomorphic functions are differentiable everywhere within their domain of definition.

   - $$
     \frac{\partial f}{\partial \bar z} = 0
     $$

   * Cauchy-Riemann Equations

     For a complex function $f(z) = u(x,y) + i v(x,y)$ to be differentiable (and hence analytic) at a point, where $u(x,y)$ and $v(x,y)$ are real and imaginary part respectively, the partial derivatives of $u, v$ must satisfy the Cauchy-Riemann equations at that point: